Hanoi

 Photo: @vietnamthefocus

 Another remarkable relic in the temple is an enormous bronze bell, measuring upto 1.15 meters.
-Both the statue and the bell were creations of a master craftsman Trum Trong, whose statue was later carved by his students and placed in Quan Thanh Temple in honor of him.
-Also, a number of ancient texts such as poems and duilians dating from the 17th and 18th century can also be found.
-Copies of Chinese ancient scripts (“chu Han”) and Vietnamese ancient scripts (“chu Nom”) are both available.
+Both the statue and the bell were creations of a master craftsman Trum Trong, whose statue was later carved by his students and placed in Quan Thanh in honor of him.
+Tourist can find a number of ancient texts such as poems and duilians dating from the 17th and 18th century.

 After each restoration, a stele was kept for the record.
 The most recent was made by viceroy Hoang Cao Khai in 1894 during the reign of Thanh Thai Emperor within the French colonial era.